csr/wookieepedia-full-stack/README.md

 ## Frontend design considerations

 Search and pagination are handled on the frontend side, while sorting is done on the backend as per requirement.
 A client-side search is pretty fast providing a good UX.
-The pagination is done on the frontend because it's easier and more straightforward to set up on the frontend (no nee to sync the UI state with the backend state), but in the future we can explore ways for the backend to provide pagination (especially if the dataset grows in size!).
+The pagination is done on the frontend because it's easier and more straightforward to set up on the frontend (no need to sync the UI state with the backend state), but in the future we can explore ways for the backend to provide pagination (especially if the dataset grows in size!).
 The frontend app is also designed to be responsive and work well on mobile devices (I hope!).

 ## REST API